Gymshark Pricing Strategy (Why They Rarely Discount)

 Quick Summary

-• Gymshark showed aggressive discount usage across its public Shopify catalog.
+• Gymshark uses aggressive discounts across a large portion of its public Shopify catalog.

-• Newer products were priced above the overall catalog median, suggesting premium expansion.
+• Newer product launches were priced above the overall catalog median, suggesting premium expansion.

-• The dominant price band was $25–$49, where more than half of the analyzed catalog competed.
+• The dominant price band was $25–$49, showing where Gymshark primarily competes.

 Gymshark pricing strategy breakdown showing discount metrics and pricing distribution from StoreScout

-After analyzing Gymshark’s public Shopify catalog data with StoreScout, several patterns became obvious: heavy use of discounts, constant catalog expansion, premium-priced new launches, and a pricing structure designed to keep customers moving through the store.
+After analyzing Gymshark’s public Shopify catalog data with StoreScout, several patterns stood out: aggressive discount usage, strong product launch velocity, premium-priced new products, and a pricing structure designed to keep customers moving through the store.

 Gymshark Uses Discounts Aggressively